charlieschwabacher/gestalt/notes.md

 TODO:
   - handle PageInfo / totalCount on connections
+  - refactor db to create instances based on db url
+  - handle non node object types as JSON
   - write migration generation code: when schema changes run cli command to both update schema.json and generate a database migration.
+  - during database definition handle creating extensions for UUIDs, geo, etc..
+  - handle singular relationship to same table (need to keep track of table names used, name them if repeated)
   - write CLI tools for scaffolding a repo
-  - during database definition handle creating extensions for UUIDs, geo, etc..
-  - handle singular relationship to same table
-  - handle non node object types as JSON
-  - figure out a way to fix issue w/ doubled graphql dependency and lerna

 ------------------------------ MAKE PUBLIC HERE --------------------------------